 Here at Kaurilands School we strongly believe in building partnerships with our whānau.
 Our open door policy means that whānau are warmly welcomed to share in the learning journey with their tamariki.

-Seesaw is a platform students use to create their own learning journal.
-It is an amazing way to capture learning that has traditionally eluded the parent eye.
+Seesaw is an amazing way to capture learning that has traditionally eluded the parent eye and is used to show progress that each child is making throughout the year.
 It allows learners to capture learning in all its forms through video, voice recordings, photos and links.

 Student led conferences are a time for learners to share their learning progress with the audience that matters most to them, you, their whānau.
 These conferences are run twice a year.
 Families book in a time to come to the classroom and sit down with the teacher/s and their tamariki.